aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

  1. You will be prompted to provide an admin password, provide adminPassword: **Pa55w.rd!!**.

-    >**Note**: It may take 20-25 mins to create these three VMs.
+ 1. It may take 20-25 mins to create these three VMs.
 Please wait until this job completes, and you will be prompted to provide password three times for each VM deployment.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Hit the Validate button for the corresponding task.
 You can proceed to the next task if you receive a success message.